keita-sa/keita-sa/README.md

 ### Hi there 👋

-🌱 I have spent approximately 1,500 hours of learning programming in my spare time since 2020, mainly focusing on Python, and have attained a skill level on par with a junior developer.
+I have spent approximately 3,700 hours of learning programming and working experience since 2020, including Master's-level coursework, mainly focusing on Python, and have attained a skill level on par with a junior developer.

-Additionally, I am currently pursuing an MSCS degree at an American college.
+As mentioned, I am currently pursuing an MSCS degree at an American college.
 </br>
 </br>
 If you would like to see just one portfolio, please visit [this page](https://github.com/keita-sa/classification_of_cancer_dataset/blob/main/scikit-learn%201%20classification%20of%20cancer%20dateaset.ipynb).